SonarSource/sonarcloud-codecatalyst-action/README.md

 # :warning: Deprecation warning

 On October 7th, 2025, AWS announced the retirement of CodeCatalyst.
-Only existing customers can use the service starting November 7th, 2025.
-No new spaces can be created on the platform.
+Starting November 7th, 2025, no new spaces can be created, and access is limited to existing customers.
 As a consequence, this tool won't be maintained anymore starting December 16th, 2025.

 # Analyze your Code with SonarQube Cloud